About the Treasurer

 Walker envisions a more fiscally responsible and effective state government.
 His priorities as Colorado’s Treasurer are to safely and prudently invest Colorado’s tax dollars, reform Colorado’s PERA, and bring a higher level of accountability and transparency to government.

-Walker, his wife Jenna, son Craig and daughter Colette, live in Arapahoe County.
+Walker, his wife Jenna, son Craig and daughters Colette and Olivia, live in Arapahoe County.
 Jenna has a master's degree in social work from the University of Denver and works as the Executive Director of a small foundation and is pursuing her license in Clinical Social Work She serves on the Board of My School Preschool and is involved in various charities such as the Children's Museum of Denver, The Denver Botanic Gardens and YouthBiz.
 Treasurer Stapleton's community service includes serving on the Leadership Council of J.K.
 Mullen High School, and he and his wife are directors of Denver’s chapter of Social Venture Partners.

 Walker graduated from Williams College in Massachusetts, and he holds a graduate degree in business economics from the London School of Economics and an MBA from Harvard Business School.